Today is a downtime day in Buena Vista for walking on the beach, playing the flute and basically doing nothing but enjoying ourselves.

 - someone pumps your gas just like it used to be in the good old days at home (remember tip)

-- people actually sell stuff while you are waiting at a stops light.
+- people actually sell stuff while you are waiting at a stop light.
 They don’t just have their hand out expecting a handout

 - every small town or just a cluster of buildings has speed bumps on the road.
 Large speed bumps… even on the main highway